-- We need to add rava when the water reaches the rolling boil to prevent the upma becoming sticky.
+- We need to add rava only when the water reaches the rolling boil else the upma turns soggy or sticky.

-- Measurement for oil, salt & water is very important to get the right texture of rava upma.
+- Measurement for oil, salt & water is also very important to get the perfect crumbly texture.

-- It is essential to roast plain rava before cooking, else upma would turn sticky.
+- It is essential to roast plain rava before cooking, this also prevents upma becoming sticky.

-- I used sunflower oil here, if you want upma to be more flavorful, you can mix coconut oil with any flavorless vegetable oil in the ratio of 1:3; if you add more coconut oil it makes you feel heavy even after taking a few spoonful of upma.
+- I used sunflower oil here, instead we can add coconut oil and any other neutral vegetable oil in the ratio of 1:3.
+But if we use coconut oil alone it makes us feel heavy even after taking a few spoons full of upma.

 - Upma tastes even more delicious when shallots are used in place of onions.